Philadelphians enjoy first Friday night back of indoor dining amid COVID-19

 Jennifer Camela, General Manager at Forsythia in Old City, said, "We're definitely going to survive at 25 percent.
 But we obviously can't wait to welcome more people back."

-Camela adds, "We understand, we get it, it's hard to step out of your bubble a little.
+Camela added, "We understand, we get it, it's hard to step out of your bubble a little.
 You've been in quarantine for so long but we're safe and following all the measures."